MamboBryan/newsletter/newsletter/2025-04-30/index/index.md

 ## Android, Compose, Multiplatform & Server: Inject Them All With Koin

+If Koin was an individual, then he would be none other than Theo.
+The attendees were in for a treat as The Koin Lead himself [yes, you read that correctly] used no slides as he wasted no time coding up his session.
+Hemade sure that in the end, everyone in the room knew how to inject every Kotlin Multiplatform and Compose Multiplatform using the best Dependency Injection Framework: Koin

 ## The Community Showcase 🙌

 Do you want to see what our talented community members have been up to?
 Here you go: 👇